Updated October 2020

 Median prices increased slightly (2%) during the first half.
 The annual increase in the median price for San Jose-Willow Glen homes has averaged 6.0% per year since 1998 (CAGR).

 Market demand for Willow Glen homes continues to be relatively strong.
 The annual average Days on Market (red line) has ticked-up, but continues at historically low levels.
 The average final sales price (blue line) has declined to be 2% over the current list price from 4-5% over list in prior years.

-The supply of New Listings (blue line) for Willow Glen homes is on-track to be equal to 2018, which is still at historic lows.
-The number of Closed Sales continues to decline to near 10-year lows.
-The gap between New Listings and Closed Sales is the largest since pre-2012.
+The supply of New Listings (blue line) for Willow Glen homes declined slightly to a record low.
+The number of Closed Sales (red line) declined 20% during the first half.
+I expect these numbers to rebound in the second half.

 This monthly view of median prices shows the jump in values during the first half of 2018, then a decline and leveling-off.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.